miyako/finalfusion/README.md

 Before transformer-based LLMs, there were static linear embeddings; `GloVe` `Word2Vec` `FastText` being the most popular.

 This repository is primarily a research project to understand the evolution of natural language processing technology and how it leads to modern AI.
-That said, it might be useful for basic semantic search where an LLM might be an overkill.
+That said, it might be useful for basic semantic search where an LLM would be an overkill.

 ## Solutions